FAQGURU/FAQGURU/topics/en/javascript.md

 * https://www.quirksmode.org/js/this.html

 [[↑] Back to top](#JavaScript)
 ### How would you add your own method to the Array object so the following code would work?
-(Expert)

 JavaScript is not class based, but it is a prototype-based language.
 This means that each object is linked to another object, its prototype, and it inherits its methods.
 You can follow the prototype chain for each object up until you reach the `null` object which has no prototype.
 We need to add a method to the global `Array` object, and we will do this by modifying the `Array prototype`.